cpanery/json-sql/README.md

 Could be used to generate this SQL query:

 ```
-CREATE TEMPORARY TABLE IF NOT EXISTS removed_users AS (
+CREATE TEMPORARY TABLE IF NOT EXISTS inactive_users AS (
-  SELECT * FROM users WHERE deleted IS NOT NULL
+  SELECT * FROM users WHERE verified = 1 AND deleted IS NOT NULL
 )
 ```